meredith-wenjunwu/meredith-wenjunwu.github.io/_pages/about.md

 My research interests are medical image analysis and computing.

-Currently, I am working on Diagnosis of melanocytic lesions using whole-slide skin biopsy images.
+Currently, I am working on diagnosis of melanocytic lesions using whole-slide skin biopsy images.